-On 12 February 2020, following appeal APP/C3810/W/19/3236911 a Planning Inspector considered the Authority was only able to demonstrate a 2.9 years HLS.
+On 12 February 2020 in respect of appeal APP/C3810/W/19/3236911, a Planning Inspector stated that the Authority was only able to demonstrate a 2.9 years HLS.
 The Council is of the view that its AMR evidence is robust but that needs improvement.
 The Council is of the view that this will be more concise and transparent via signed Statements of Common Ground for Strategic Allocations and the authority is pursuing this.
 In the interim, the position on the 5 year HLS remains at 2.9 years as determined by this appeal.